leportella/v4/content/en/posts/2020-06-19-scala-part-IV.md

 featured-img: scala
 slug: scala-IV
 translationKey: scala-IV
-img-description: A black and white image of a laptop and a notebook faded and on the middle of the image there is the Scala logo in red.
+img-description: A black and white image of a laptop and a notebook faded and on the middle of the image there is the Scala logo in red for the post 4
 date: 2020-06-19T23:25:52-05:00
 ---